AlexandrovLab/SigProfilerClusters/README.md

 If your VAF is recorded in the 11th column of your VCF as the last number of the colon delimited values, set variant_caller="caveman".

-If your VAF is recorded in the 8th or 10th column of your VCF as VCF=xx or AF=xx, set variant_caller="standard".
+If your VAF is recorded in the 8th or 10th column of your VCF as VAF=xx or AF=xx, set variant_caller="standard".

 If your VAF is recorded in the 11th column of your VCF as AF=xx, set variant_caller="mutect2".